wifisensing/PicoScenes-Manual/source/scenarios.rst

 Listening to 40/80/160/320 MHz Bandwidth Channels
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-In this case, if you want to listen to the Wi-Fi traffic on a 40 MHz bandwidth channel centered at 5190 MHz (or "5180 HT40+" or "5200 HT40-") using an SDR device with the ID `SDR_ID`, you can use the following command:
+In this case, if you want to listen to the Wi-Fi traffic on a 40 MHz bandwidth channel centered at 5190 MHz (or "5180 HT40+" or "5200 HT40-") using an SDR device with the ID `SDR_ID` (see :ref:`naming-for-sdr` for ``SDR_ID``), you can use the following command:

 .. code-block:: bash